Multiple parties in the Value Stream should strive to work as harmoniously as possible.

-... an enterprise has needs that cannot be met with its staff alone, so they outsource some or all development to another organization.
+...an enterprise may lack development staff with competencies to develop a product for a new market, so they outsource some or all development to another organization.
 Such engagements are “partnerships,” or “contracted” or “outsourced” work.
 (Third-party commodity goods and services are outside the focus of this pattern.)

 ✥ ✥ ✥

 This sets up a vendor-client dichotomy.
-It’s natural for each side to retain many of their processes — processes which connect their own people together well, but which don’t naturally integrate outsiders.
-Handoffs — particularly of requirements — start becoming more frequent.
+It’s natural for each side to keep many of their processes—processes that connect their own people together well, but don’t naturally integrate outsiders.
+Handoffs—particularly of requirements—start becoming more frequent.
 Developers face a crisis of allegiance split between their employer (or boss) and the client.
-The Development Team may face difficulty obtaining requirements or context from the client organization due to political firewalls or lack of knowledge about who to approach.
+The Development Team may face difficulty obtaining requirements or context from the client organization due to political firewalls or lack of knowledge about whom to approach.
 The lack of trust built into such an approach may be at the root of fixed-scope contracts, which usually leave someone unhappy when applied in a complex domain.
 Nobody wins.

 Who should employ the Product Owner: the vendor or the client?
-The client has the domain knowledge and should be able to control product content.
-Yet it is in the client’s interest to attain the highest possible ROI, which means they have an interest in minimizing the vendor’s profits.
-Perhaps the vendor should manage their own profitability from the engagement, which suggests that the Product Owner live on the vendor side.
+The client has the domain knowledge and should be in control of product content.
+Yet it is in the client’s interest to reap the highest possible value (see Value and ROI) which means the client has an interest in minimizing the vendor’s profits.
+On the other hand, perhaps the vendor should manage its own profitability from the engagement.
+This suggests that the Product Owner live on the vendor side.
 The usual solution is to place a Proxy Product Owner with the Development Team on the vendor side.
 The Proxy Product Owner becomes the first line of defense for questions of clarification from the team, and may even represent the Product Owner at activities as important as the Backlog Refinement event or Sprint Planning.
-If the Proxy Product Owner on the vendor side is not collocated with the actual Product Owner, all the problems of a multi-site setup ensue: development becomes two one-way communications instead of one two-way communication.
+If the Proxy Product Owner on the vendor side does not work in the same office as the actual Product Owner, all the problems of a multi-site setup ensue; development becomes two one-way communications instead of one two-way communication.

 Create a partnership between clients and vendors that breaks down walls between the organizations.
 The initial agreement makes the rules of engagement clear, and these rules should include consideration for collocated development, equitable risk sharing, and ongoing adjustment to the definition of the deliverable, with a vision of a continued long-term engagement after the initial business goals are met.

 Because the best Product Owners are as close to value delivery as possible, the Product Owner works for the client.
-The Product Owner will of course be attentive to maximizing the ROI of his or her employer but will also honor the spirit and letter of the agreement according to how the vendor will realize benefit from the engagement.
+The Product Owner will of course be attentive to maximizing value for his or her employer but will also honor the spirit and letter of the agreement according to how the vendor will realize benefit from the engagement.

 It is best if the Development Team be physically situated on the client site.
 There’s much to be said about picking up cues about the culture and the implied product needs by just noting how the client works, or by hearing the talk around the water cooler.
 This also has the benefit of making domain experts more readily available to the Development Team.

-In the absence of full-time collocation, the Product Owner should frequently visit the vendor Development Team members to be with them much of the time.
-One must inspect and adapt to find what “much of the time” means, but successful examples are at least 6 hours a day 4 days a week, or 4 hours a day full-time — not one or two days a week, or appearance at a daily teleconference meeting.
+In the absence of full-time collocation, the Product Owner should strive to be around the vendor Development Team members much of the time.
+One must inspect and adapt to find what “much of the time” means, but successful examples are at least six hours a day, four days a week, or four hours a day full-time—not one or two days a week or an appearance at a daily teleconference meeting.
 If there is a Product Owner Team, the Chief Product Owner should nonetheless engage with the Development Team to this degree.
 Again, it is tempting to solve this problem with a proxy, but experience suggests that arrangement causes too much loss in requirement communication.
-(In reality it may make it transparent that the titled Product Owner doesn’t actually own the product or that he or she is disengaged.)
+(In reality, it may make transparent that the titled Product Owner doesn’t actually own the product or is disengaged.)

 The business model should share risk between the vendor and client.
 There are many ways to do this; see Change for Free and Money for Nothing.
-In the best case the vendor shares both the risk and the benefit.
-For example, the agreement may stipulate some long-term profit sharing for whatever business value is realized by the product produced by the vendor.
+In the best case, the vendor shares both the risk and the benefit.
+For example, the agreement may stipulate some long-term sharing of the profit (and maybe loss as well) from the vendor-built product.

-In short, that outsourcing splits the work across multiple political organizations does not excuse the development from following the principles of Scrum.
+In short, though outsourcing splits the work across multiple political organizations, this does not excuse the development from following the principles of Scrum.
 Embrace the same principles as though the same boss signed everyone’s paycheck.

 ✥ ✥ ✥

-The vendor and client can work together to reduce the most waste and to achieve the Greatest Value for the combined scope, rather than optimizing locally and individually.
+The vendor and client can work together to reduce the most waste and to achieve the Greatest Value for the joint scope, rather than optimizing locally and individually.

 Cultural alignment is more important than technical expertise as regards product governance.
-The loyalty of all team members — Product Owner, ScrumMaster, and Developers — is to the product rather than to their organization.
+The loyalty of all team members—Product Owner, ScrumMaster, and Development Team members—is to the product rather than to their organization.
 All allegiance is to the Product Owner.

 Things go much more smoothly when you synchronize the partners’ cadences: see Organizational Sprint Pulse.